Link to Rolleigraphy Photo Gallery

 Photo © Ferdi Stutterheim.

 The West-German equivalent of the Biometar, the Planar - named after an earlier quite different lens design - was delayed for at least two years.
-The Zeiss Oberkochen plant worked under difficult circumstances with respect to raw material and equipment.
+The Zeiss Oberkochen plant worked under difficult circumstances with respect to raw materials and equipment.
 The Schneider Xenotar was used as a replacement.
 Both optics were used for the 2.8 C model.
-The first block of serial numbers for 2.8 C camera equipped with Planars was allocated in 1951 or '52.
+The first block of serial numbers reerved for 2.8 C cameras equipped with Planars was allocated in 1951 or '52.
 Production of this batch started only in 1954.
 In the meantime production of Xenotar equipped cameras had begun in 1952 using a new block with higher serial numbers.

 The main feature of the D-type is the Exposure Value System (EVS).
 The system is supposed to make exposures easier.
 For users with their roots firmly in the 21st century that is hard to believe.
+In order to make the EVS work the 2.8 D had the new Synchro-Compur with the linear set of shutter times.

 The E-type had EVS and the Selenium cell ‘uncoupled’ exposure-meter.